-In addition to launching online casino and online sports betting products, the pair plan to open a retail William Hill Sports Book in the current Onyx Sports Bar at Turtle Creek Casino & Hotel in nearby Williamsburg in 2020.
-A satellite sportsbook location will also open inside Leelanau Sands Casino.
-Both are expected to open at the end of summer or early fall, before the start of the 2020 football season.
+In addition to launching online casino and online sports betting products, the pair opened a retail book now called Onyx Sports Book by at Turtle Creek Casino & Hotel in nearby Williamsburg in September 2020.
+A satellite sportsbook location also opened inside Leelanau Sands, featuring sports betting kiosks.

 The 25,980-square-foot casino at Leelanau Sands Casino & Lodge is open until 1 a.m. on weekdays and 3 a.m. on the weekends.

 It features as many as 350 slots and eight table games.
 Plus, there’s bingo running four times a week.

 That means a small selection of slots, the most popular table games and some serious bingo action.